 HART

-So, I decided to check first, where it begins, and I road towards downtown Hart.
-After riding for about half mile, I got to the beginning of the trail.
+So, I decided to check first, where it begins, and I rode towards downtown Hart.
+After riding for about half a mile, I got to the beginning of the trail.
 It starts at the intersection of two residential streets – N Water St and Wood St. (43.696572, -86.366354) There is nothing there.
 No parking lot.
 No big sign.
 The trail just begins.

 (The map shows the routing through Hart to John Gurney Park, where you can camp.)